IanHopkinson/defra-lidar-viewer/README.md

 you to edit the name of the exported tile image and bounding box into `index.html`

-Navigate to `localhost:8888/surface.html` to see a whizzy 3D surface rendering, just edit in the appropriate image file name to `surface.html`
+Navigate to `localhost:8888/surface.html` to see a whizzy 3D surface rendering, just edit in the appropriate image file name to `surface.html`.
+Holding left-mouse (or A) and moving the mouse rotates the view, right-mouse-button (or D) pans the view, middle-mouse-button (or S) zooms the view.

 ## TODO